STATE BOARD OF EDUCATION APPLICATION 2026

 Serving on the State Board of Education is critically important work for the state's students.
 As such, it also represents a significant commitment of time and energy.
 While a typical week may take as little as a few hours engaging in Board activities, students can expect to spend as much as 20 hours engaged in Board work during meeting weeks.

-The Student Board Member willl:
+The Student Board Member will:

 1. Prepare: Learn about education issues that the Board may be able to help address.
 This includes (at minimum) reading board materials and asking staff for any needed clarifications.